microsoft/kafka-connect-cosmosdb/README.md

 # Kafka Connect for Azure Cosmos DB
 ________________________

+This connector is currently undergoing a major refresh.
-Java version of Kafka Connect connector for Azure Cosmos DB
+Stay tuned for new Java version targeted at Cosmos DB V4 Java SDK